Course Equivalency Search

 If you have not

-Transcripts will be reviewed once students have met with an advisor and declared a major.
+Transcripts will be reviewed if a major has been declared.
 For advisement questions, please call 402-457-2400 to speak with a call center advisor or to schedule an appointment with an advisor.
 Click on Student Services for campus/center information.

 Transcripts are typically evaluated on a course by course basis, so we are unable to evaluate requests via email or over the phone.
 Courses not offered by MCC will not be transferred in; nor will courses that are less in credit/quarter hours than the courses offered here.
 Click here for the quarter to semester hours conversion chart.

-Once a transcript has been received with the student being identified with a declared program of study, it takes about 5-6 weeks for the initial evaluation to be completed.
+Once a transcript has been received and the student being identified with a declared program of study, it takes approximately 5-6 weeks for the initial evaluation to be completed.
 There are several factors which could lengthen the processing time, including retrieval of course descriptions or additional information needed, sending coursework to Academic Deans for input, and

 during peak Records Office periods, i.e., end of a term, graduation.

 The following parameters are used to evaluate transcripts.

 - Institution must be regionally accredited by one of the following agencies:

 - Middle States Association of Colleges and Schools Middle States Commission on Higher Education (MSCHE)